binaryshrey/Avatars-AI/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) : Stores UI-related data that isn't destroyed on UI changes.

 - [Adapty](https://adapty.io/) : The all-in-one service for in-app subscriptions.
+- [Gatsby](https://www.gatsbyjs.com/) : Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.
 - [FastAPI](https://fastapi.tiangolo.com/) : FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 - [Figma](https://figma.com/) : Figma is a vector graphics editor and prototyping tool which is primarily web-based.
 - [Material Components for Android](https://github.com/material-components/material-components-android) : Modular and customizable Material Design UI components for Android.
 - [Netlify](https://www.netlify.com/) : Netlify is a remote-first cloud computing company that offers a development platform that includes build, deploy, and serverless backend services for web applications and dynamic websites.
 - [PlanetScale](https://planetscale.com/) : PlanetScale is the world's most advanced serverless MySQL platform.